AdobeDocs/commerce-merchant-services.en/help/price-index/price-indexing.md

 bin/magento saas:resync --feed=prices
 ```

-## Prices for custom product types
+### Prices for custom product types

-Price calculations are supported for custom product types such as base price, special price, group price, catalog rule price, etc.
+Price calculations are supported for custom product types such as base price, special price, group price, catalog rule price, and so on.

-If you have a custom product type that uses a specific formula to calculate final price, you can extend the behavior of the product price feed.
+If you have a custom product type that uses a specific formula to calculate the final price, you can extend the behavior of the product price feed.

 1. Create a plugin on the `Magento\ProductPriceDataExporter\Model\Provider\ProductPrice` class.